 Being part of Encompass means our school will receive a notification from Greater Manchester Police before the start of the next school day when a child or young person has been involved in or exposed to a domestic abuse incident the previous day.
 The information is given in confidence to the school's Key Adults and will enable us to provide the best possible support for the child.

-The Key Adults at St. Peter's are our Safeguarding Leads, Mrs Kelleher, Mrs Clinch and Miss McKeogh.
+The Key Adults at St. Peter's are our Safeguarding Leads, Miss McKeogh, Mrs Clinch and Mrs Moreton.
 If you have any questions or wish to know more about our involvement in Operation Encompass, please do not hesitate to contact them.

 Below you will find a range of services and resources which may further support your child’s wellbeing.